mdanas5221/myquerytool/README.md

 ## 📈 Project Journey

-MyQueryTool started as a simple AI tool discovery project and is gradually evolving through real user feedback.
+myquerytool started as a simple AI tool discovery project and is gradually evolving through real user feedback.

 The development philosophy is: